Phrogz/visual-scxml-editor/README.md

   the most destructive manner:
   * Descendant states are also deleted.
   * Transitions targeting state(s) to be deleted are also deleted.
+* `SCXML Editor: Reset Visualization` — Remove every attribute and element in the document using the custom visualization namespace.

 ### Keyboard Controls in the Visual Editor